Terfno/ReXeTeXeR/README.md

 - Linux: [Evince](https://wiki.gnome.org/Apps/Evince)

 #### If you want to stop this system.
-Exit container(`$ exit`), and do below commands.
+Exit container(`$ exit`), and do the below commands.
 ```sh
 $ make stop
 ```

 If you want to relaunch the system, use `$ make start`.

-If you want to delete container, do below commands.
-(It's not delte image.
+If you want to delete the container, do the below commands.
+(It does not delete the image.
 Safe.)
 ```sh
 $ make rm
 ```

-If you want to delte image, do below commands.
+If you want to delete the image, do the below commands.
 ```sh
 $ make rmi
 ```